javascript-tutorial/en.javascript.info/5-regular-expressions/08-regexp-greedy-and-lazy/article.md

 We have a text and need to replace all quotes `"..."` with guillemet marks: `«...»`.
 They are preferred for typography in many countries.

 For instance: `"Hello, world"` should become `«Hello, world»`.

-Some countries prefer `„Witam, świat!”` (Polish) or even `「你好，世界」` (Chinese) quotes.
-For different locales we can choose different replacements, but that all works the same, so let's start with `«...»`.
+Some countries prefer other quotes, like `„Witam, świat!”` (Polish) or `「你好，世界」` (Chinese), but for our task let's choose `«...»`.

-To make replacements we first need to find all quoted substrings.

-The regular expression can look like this: `pattern:/".+"/g`.
-That is: we look for a quote followed by one or more characters, and then another quote.

-...But if we try to apply it, even in such a simple case...
+The first thing to do is to locate quoted strings, and then we can replace them.

+A regular expression like `pattern:/".+"/g` (a quote, then something, then the other quote) may seem like a good fit, but it isn't!

+Let's try it:

 ```js run
 let reg = /".+"/g;